 Please also be aware that some DPTs require you to continue your outside subject into your second year.

 As a rule however, there are certain courses which are more difficult to take as outside subjects due to course quotas and limited spaces.
-These include English Literature, Spanish 1A, Politics and Psychology.
+These include English Literature 1, Spanish 1A and some Politics and Psychology courses.
 Information on how to obtain a place on these courses should be available on MyEd but if you are in any doubt, please visit the relevant Teaching Office for advice.
 We do not recommend language students take a third language as their outside subject.

 1st year students must contact Academic Registry as soon as possible to confirm matriculation.
 You must also contact either your Personal Tutor or the Student Support Team, who will be able to confirm your attendance and ensure you are registered on the correct courses.

 The Student Support Team can provide confirmation of status letters for many organisations/circumstances including banks and letting agents.
 Please complete a letter request form and bring to the Student Support Office in Room 5.05 David Hume Tower or e-mail it to us.
 Please allow 48 hours for processing.

 Please contact your Personal tutor who will be able to provide you with an academic reference upon request.